prompt-executor-bedrock-client

 Overview

-This module provides a client implementation for AWS Bedrock, Amazon's fully managed service that offers foundation models from leading AI companies including Anthropic, AI21 Labs, Cohere, Meta, Mistral, and Amazon.
-The client supports multimodal content (text and images), tool/function calling, streaming responses, and comprehensive error handling across multiple model providers.
+This module provides a client implementation for AWS Bedrock, Amazon's fully managed service that offers foundation models from leading AI companies including Anthropic, Amazon, Meta, Moonshot AI, MiniMax, OpenAI, Google, and Cohere.
+The client supports multimodal content (text and images), tool/function calling, structured output, streaming responses, and comprehensive error handling across multiple model providers via both the InvokeModel and Converse APIs.

 Supported Models